the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 versions in Portuguese [@StackOverflowPortuguese], Russian [@StackOverflowRussian] and Spanish [@StackOverflowSpanish] to reach a wider community.
-There are also RSE short primers [@Astigarraga2022] and RSE guidelines [@ClementFontaine2019b; @Appel2021; @Haim2021] in non-English languages to address the need of specific communities.
+There are also RSE short primers [@Astigarraga2022] and RSE guidelines [@ClementFontaine2019b; @Appel2021; @Haim2021; @Schlauch2018b]
+in non-English languages to address the need of specific communities.
-FIXME: find more examples of teaching material in non-English languages
+FIXME: find more examples of teaching material in non-English languages.
+FIXME: discuss the role of translations in overcoming linguistic and cultural barriers?

 Teaching RSE in relevant undergraduate courses of domain scientists can be the first point of entry in the field.
 For example, statistics curricula can